NDRandrew/Wxkd_Test/test.md

 # ==============================================================================
-# CELL 3 — Data Model (queries + context assembly)
+# CELL 3 - Data Model (queries + context assembly)
 #
-# To add a new metric: add a method following the pattern of the existing ones,
+# To add a new metric: add a query method following the existing pattern,
-# then register it in to_context_raw().
+# then register it in _build_sections() and to_context_ns().
-# To remove a metric: delete its method and remove it from to_context_raw().
+# To remove a metric: delete its method and remove it from both places.
 # ==============================================================================

 from typing import Any, Dict

 # ---- Section text templates ----
-# To change what is written for each dimension, edit the strings below.
+# To change what is written for a dimension, edit its string here.
-# To add a new dimension, add a new entry here and handle it in _build_sections().
+# To add a new dimension, add a new entry and handle it in _build_sections().

 SECTION_TEMPLATES: Dict[str, str] = {
     "completude": (